-The Radford Global Compensation Database (RGCD) has a new feature for the October release- the Executive Regression data generator tool.
+The Radford Global Compensation Database (RGCD) has a new feature- the Executive Regression data generator tool.
 Aon has been employing regression analysis for many years in our advisory practice, and we have created a tool that allows us to bring that capability to our RGCD platform.

 Regression analysis is a statistical technique for estimating market compensation levels and is typically used when like comparisons of companies are unavailable.
 For example, if a company is twelve billion dollars in size, and they want to know the executive pay range for organizations similar in revenue to them, they would look to the RGCD to find the appropriate comparison.
 In some cases, however, this comparison is unavailable- either companies of similar size are in a different industry, or the only available peer companies are much smaller or much bigger than the company in question.